Sound card based multimeter

 As the signal is sampled, e. g. not continual, the resulting triggered display is usually not fully stable.

 Successful use of the program expects proper sound card setup.
-It is accessible via Control panel -> Sounds and Multimedia -> Audio -> Recording setup.
+It is accessible via MS Windows Control panel -> Sounds and Multimedia -> Audio -> Recording setup.
 For more details check Microsoft Windows help.

 As personal computers can have more than one sound card, proper card selection and setup is prerequisite.

 Hardware modification described in this article, provided properly set, does not influence sound card standard features in any way.
-The modified card can be still used by standard way.
+The modified card can be still used the standard way.

 Calibration

-Since the soundscope can be used as non calibrated, it's not its goal.
+Since the soundscope can be used as no calibrated, it's not its goal.
 To use multimeter functions it is necessary to calibrate all ranges.

 Before calibration is started, it is suggested to measure linearity and sensitivity of the LINE IN input.
 It can be easily done using voltage calibration circuit described below.